23 Cloud microphysics

 \[ \begin{align} \frac{dm}{dt} &= 4\pi a\psi\left(\rho_v - \rho_{S}\left(T_s\right)\right).\tag{23.119}\label{eq:diff_growth_deriv_1} \end{align} \]

-For $\rho_{S}\left(T_s\right)$ you now do a first order Taylor expansion and use the Clausius-Clapeyron equation Eq.
-(5.231)
+For $\rho_{S}\left(T_s\right)$, one now performs a first-order Taylor expansion and uses the Clausius-Clapeyron equation Eq.
+(5.237)

 \[ \begin{align} \rho_{S}\left(T_s\right) &\approx \rho_{S}\left(T\right) + \frac{\partial\rho_S}{\partial T}\left(T_s - T\right) \approx \rho_{S}\left(T\right) + \frac{1}{R_vT}\frac{dp_S}{dT}\left(T_s - T\right) \approx \rho_{S}\left(T\right) + \frac{p_S}{R_vT}\frac{L_v}{R_vT^2}\left(T_s - T\right)\nonumber\\ &= \rho_{S}\left(T\right) + \rho_{S}\left(T\right)\frac{L_v}{R_vT^2}\left(T_s - T\right).\tag{23.120}\label{eq:diff_growth_deriv_2} \end{align} \]